ahiatt19/fit-vibe-startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All users logging in and user calories are displayed in realtime.

+## React deliverable

+For this deliverable I converted the application over to use React.
+- **Bundled and transpiled** - used WebPack and Babel as generated from using create-react-app.
+- **Components** - login, new entry, leaderboard, and past entries are components.
+- **React Router** - React router is used
+- **React Hooks** - React hook is used.